Practise your tsunami hīkoi

 If you are in a tsunami evacuation zone then you need to know your evacuation route or what we like to call your ‘tsunami hīkoi’.
 A tsunami hīkoi is a walk that takes you along your tsunami evacuation route either inland or towards high ground.

-For people living in a tsunami zone, we recommended practicing with your family.
+For people living in a tsunami zone, we recommended practising with your family.
 That way you'll all know where to go and where you could meet if there is tsunami.

 It is also a reminder for those who live outside the zones to think about when they might be in the zones (during their commute, taking the dogs for a walk), and how to evacuate if there is a tsunami.